 This can be a controversial question.
 Some people want nothing more than to stop stammering.
 Others feel that their stammer is not something that needs to be 'cured', 'fixed' or 'overcome'.

 There's a growing feeling of Stammering Pride in parts of the community.
 Some people are starting to push back against society's demand for fluency.
 Instead, they want to celebrate the rich diversity of speaking voices.
 They champion the positives their stammer has given them.
 This can include things such as increased empathy, understanding and listening skills.
 Maybe broad vocabularies and an increased sense of community too.

 We believe absolutely in your right to stammer.
 You may be entirely comfortable stammering.
 You might be proud of your stammer and celebrate the positive things it has brought you.
 However, we know not everyone feels that way.
 We believe that you have the right to deal with stammering in your own way.

 The important thing is to find out what works for you now.
 And if you're OK with the way you speak, you don't need to do anything at all.

 Support & more information

 - Is stammering having a negative impact on your life?
-See Help For Your Stammer.
-It has ideas about things you can do to support yourself and build confidence.
+See Help For Your Stammer for things you can do to build confidence or get support.

-- If you have a child who stammers, see our Help For Parents page.
+- If you have a child who stammers, see Help For Parents.